ibm-cloud-docs/containers/cs_loadbalancer_dns.md

 </tr>
 <tr>
 <td><code>&lt;globally_unique_account_HASH&gt;</code></td>
 <td>A globally unique HASH is created for your {{site.data.keyword.cloud_notm}} account.
-All host names that you create for NLBs in clusters in your account use this globally unique HASH.</td>
+All subdomains that you create for NLBs in clusters in your account use this globally unique HASH.</td>
 </tr>
 <tr>
 <td><code>0001</code></td>
 <td>
-The first and second characters, <code>00</code>, indicate a public host name.
-The third and fourth characters, such as <code>01</code> or another number, act as a counter for each host name that you create.</td>
+The first and second characters, <code>00</code>, indicate a public subdomain.
+The third and fourth characters, such as <code>01</code> or another number, act as a counter for each subdomain that you create.</td>
 </tr>
 <tr>
 <td><code>&lt;region&gt;</code></td>